cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -ingester.join-after
   [join_after: <duration> | default = 0s]

-  # Minimum duration to wait before becoming ready.
-This is to work around race
+  # Minimum duration to wait after the internal readiness checks have passed but
+  # before succeeding the readiness endpoint.
+This is used to slowdown
-  # conditions with ingesters exiting and updating the ring.
+  # deployment controllers (eg. Kubernetes) after an instance is ready and
+  # before they proceed with a rolling update, to give the rest of the cluster
+  # instances enough time to receive ring updates.
   # CLI flag: -ingester.min-ready-duration
-  [min_ready_duration: <duration> | default = 1m]
+  [min_ready_duration: <duration> | default = 15s]

   # Name of network interface to read address from.
   # CLI flag: -ingester.lifecycler.interface